yoppsmallaf/yoppsmallaf/README.md

-- 👋 Hi, I’m @yoppsmallaf
+- 👋 Hi, I’m @yoppsmallaf.
-- 👀 I’m interested in yomama
+- 👀 I’m interested in yomama.
-- 🌱 I’m currently learning how to f yo mama up
+- 🌱 I’m currently learning how to f yo mama up.
-- 💞️ I’m looking to collaborate on yo mama's pussy
+- 💞️ I’m looking to collaborate on yo mama's pussy.
 - 📫 How to reach me: you just can't, but your mama sure can.
-- 😄 Pronouns: call that nigga
+- 😄 Pronouns: You can call me that nigga.
 - ⚡ Fun fact: I'm not even a nigga.

 <!---